-“I’ll let Rhea give you the details.
-I’m not sure I’ll get it right again.
+“I’ll let Rhea give you the detail.
+I’m not sure I’ll get it correct again.
 I’ve told too many people since I got the news,” she dejectedly informed, “and, has Rhea arrived yet?”

 “Great.
-Then I’ll excuse myself and get a good look at that ring.
+Then I’ll excuse myself and get a good look on that ring.
 See you later, Amy,” she hastily waved and strode in the direction of Zoey’s desk.

-I chuckled, thinking how much gossip I’ll be hearing today about Zoey and Julian’s engagement.
+I chuckled, thinking how much gossip about Zoey and Julian’s engagement I’ll be hearing today.
 Over a year ago, when they finally publicized their relationship, the building was swarming with paparazzi.
 Because of that, Julian had to hire new help.
 Well, more like security help.

 I welcomed Albert and Greg with open arms.
-However, as the year passed, and things died down, their service didn’t seem as necessary as before.
-Yet I still wanted them there – even though I got irritated for sharing my work desk.
-And as the year passed, they have become more than just colleagues to me.
+However, as the year passed and things died down, their service didn’t seem as necessary as before.
+But I still wanted them there – even though I get irritated for sharing my workspace.
+They had become more than just colleagues to me.
 I found myself two brotherly-type friends.
-As per my sister’s words before, I needed more friends.
-Sure she hadn’t meant friend who wasn't older men in their late thirties and fifties, but they were friends nonetheless.
+As per my sister’s words before, I need more friends.
+Sure she hadn’t meant friends who were older men in their late thirties and fifties, but they were friends nonetheless.

-Per their usual morning routine meeting with the building security, Albert and Greg rejoined me in the reception area a couple minute after Julian and Zoey arrived.
-Now they own a mini workstation – more like a booth – by the elevator with two security monitor.
-However, they’ve always lounge themselves on the two empty chairs beside me.
-Thus, explained why they’re irritating sometimes.
+Per their usual morning routine meeting with the building security, Albert and Greg rejoined me in the reception area a couple of minute after Julian and Zoey arrived.
+Though now they own a mini work station – more like a booth – by the elevator with two security monitor, they’ve always lounge themselves on the two empty chairs beside me.
+Thus, it explains why they’re irritating sometimes.

-“Amy, how was the weekend?”
+“Amy, how’s your weekend?”
 Greg, the thirty-eight-year-old, father of two, asked with his usual greeting.
 He wore a neat standard black suit and tie, which was like a uniform.

 However, it was Albert who wore the suit ensemble better.
-With his rugged look, slick graying hair and clean-shaven jawline, the fifty-three-year-old didn’t look like his age.
+With his rugged look, slick graying hair and clean shaved jawline, the fifty-three-year-old didn’t look like his age.
 You wouldn’t even guess he has a grandchild, and still completely smitten with his wife.

 “I hope you didn’t stay at home again, Amy.
 Get out and find yourself a man already,” Albert greeted after Greg.
-This was also his usual greeting, which sometimes wasn’t pleasant to my ears.
+This was also his usual greeting.
+Sometimes, it wasn’t pleasant to my ears.

 Albert rolled his eyes and sat down on my right while Greg took the empty seat on my left.
 “So, have you heard the news about the boss?
 I’m sure Zoey couldn’t help herself,” Greg said.